 AREAS OF INTEREST

-The Lean Enterprise Excellence Group seeks to develop high quality and actionable research that advances the literature on lean thinking and practice, and that can be applied within public and private organisations and across all services and manufacturing sectors to enable and sustain lean enterprise excellence.
-Areas of interest include: lean; process, operational, and enterprise excellence; continuous improvement; change management; employee engagement; behaviours; supply/demand/value chain management; and related areas.
+The Lean Enterprise Excellence Group seeks to develop high quality and actionable research that advances the literature on continuous improvement and lean thinking and practice, and that can be applied within public and private organisations and across all services and manufacturing sectors to enable and sustain lean enterprise excellence.
+Areas of interest include: continuous improvement; lean; process, operational, and enterprise excellence; change management; employee engagement; behaviours; supply/demand/value chain management; and related areas.

-The Lean Enterprise Excellence Group is led by co-founders Darrin Taylor and Aidan Walsh, and involves a number of faculty who lecture and/or research in areas related to Lean.
+The Lean Enterprise Excellence Group is led by co-founders Darrin Taylor and Aidan Walsh, and involves a number of faculty who lecture and/or research in areas related to lean and continuous improvement.

-The Group is part of the WIT Business School and is aligned to the the RIKON-WIT Research Centre.
+The Group is part of the WIT Business School and the RIKON-WIT Research Centre.
 It is supported by Professor Denis Harrington, Head of Graduate Business, and has as its senior advisor Professor Peter Hines, Visiting Professor at the WIT Business School.

 CULTURE & ETHOS